The Leopard from Lime Street

-The Leopard from Lime Street was a comic strip appearing in the British comic Buster from 1976 to 1985.
+The Leopard from Lime Street is a comic strip appearing in the British comic Buster from 1976 to 1985.
 Written by Tom Tully, it was drawn in a 'realistic' comic style by Mike Western and Eric Bradbury, much like Marvel Comics's Spider-Man comic (to which it bears numerous similarities), in direct contrast to the stylized cartoony style of the rest of Buster.

 Publishing history

 Original run

-The strip appeared regularly in Buster from 27 March 1976 to 18 May 1985, also appearing in annuals and specials span off from the title.
+The strip appeared regularly in Buster from 27 March 1976 to 18 May 1985, also appearing in annuals and specials spun off from the title.
 The weekly instalments were typically three pages long, and printed in black and white.
 "The Leopard of Lime Street" briefly returned to the pages of Buster in 1990, with a selection of reprints being recoloured and ran between 14 April and 5 May.
 The strips were translated and published in French, in the comic Sunny Sun and in Greek in the Blek comics series (where it was translated as "Panther Kid"), mostly during the 80s.
 The origin of The Leopard from Lime Street was reprinted in the independent comic Starscape, along with the final published adventure from the Buster Annual 1987.